Maine OKs Medicaid expansion in first-of-its-kind referendum | New Country 923

-PORTLAND, Maine (AP) — Maine voters on Tuesday approved a measure allowing them to join 31 other states in expanding Medicaid under the Affordable Care Act, the signature health bill of former President Barack Obama.
+PORTLAND, Maine (AP) — Residents in this rural state grappling with a heroin epidemic and an aging population voted Tuesday to deliver a rebuke to Republican Gov. Paul LePage and join 31 other states that have expanded Medicaid under former President Barack Obama’s health care law.

-The referendum represented the first time since the law took effect that the question of expansion had been put in front of U.S. voters.
+The referendum represents the first time since the law took effect that the question of expansion had been put in front of U.S. voters.

 Some 11 million people in the country have gotten coverage through the expansion of Medicaid, a health insurance program for low income people.

-The vote in Maine was a rebuke of Republican Gov. Paul LePage, who vetoed five different attempts by the state Legislature to expand the program.
-It follows repeated failures by President Donald Trump and his fellow Republicans in Congress to repeal Obama’s law.
+LePage vetoed five different attempts by the state Legislature to expand the program.
+Tuesday’s vote follows repeated failures by President Donald Trump, a LePage ally, and his fellow Republicans in Congress to repeal the signature legislation of Obama, a Democrat.

 “This is an exciting night in Maine, but also an exciting night for the country,” said David Farmer, spokesman for pro-expansion Mainers For Health Care.
 “Voters have made it clear they want more health care, not less.”

-Passage of the proposal would mean an estimated 70,000 people in Maine would gain health coverage.
+Passage of the proposal means an estimated 70,000 people in Maine can gain health coverage.
 About 268,000 people currently receive Medicaid in the state.

 Maine’s governor blamed an earlier Medicaid expansion for increasing state hospital debt, and he opposes giving able-bodied people more access to Medicaid.